corona-warn-app/cwa-documentation/solution_architecture.md

 ## INTRODUCTION

 To reduce the spread of [COVID-19](https://www.ecdc.europa.eu/en/covid-19-pandemic) it is necessary to inform people about their close proximity to positively tested individuals.
-So far, health departments and citizens identified these in personal dialogues based on people’s memory, which led to a high number of unknown connections, e.g. when using public transport.
+So far, health departments and persons identified these in personal dialogues based on people’s memory, which led to a high number of unknown connections, e.g. when using public transport.

 ![Figure 1: High-level architecture overview](images/solution_architecture/figure_1.svg "Figure 1: High-level architecture overview")